 I especially like tutoring, because I enjoy the 1-1 relationship with a student.
 I like helping people and encouraging them, motivating them to believe in themselves and develop their abilities.
 I enjoy working with them as they overcome their obstacles.
 Doing this makes me feel that I have something of real value to contribute, and that I am of genuine help to other people.

-Loyola University Chicago - Masters, Computer Science
+Graduate Degree: Loyola University-Chicago - Masters, Computer Science

 What is your teaching philosophy?